 What is AKC?

-AKC or American Kennel Club is a dog registry club and were founded back in the 1880s. the AKC was the first of its kind and for the longest time, there were no other dog registry clubs across the globe.
+AKC, or American Kennel Club, is a dog registry club founded in the 1880s.
+The AKC was the first of its kind, and for the longest time, there were no other dog registry clubs across the globe.
 This is the reason for their undying popularity.

 They have strict registration policies, one of the reasons why they have only 150 recognized breeds.
-They only propagate pure breeds and ensure this is done properly by having constant DNA check-ups.
+They only propagate pure breeds and ensure this is done properly with constant DNA check-ups.

-AKC allows breeding only between registered AKC-parents.
-This is one of the strict criteria followed by them for recognizing the new dog.
-They also keep a check on the cleanliness of the kennel and the DNA.
+AKC allows breeding only between registered AKC parents.
+This is one of the strict criteria they followed for recognizing the new dog.
+They also check the cleanliness of the kennel and the DNA.

-If they fall out of the required standards or do not reach up to it after registration, they can suspend the registration.
-The pricing plans are therefore different from that of CKC.
-While the CKC does not charge for the litters, AKC charges for both the litters and the canines.
+If they fall out of the required standards or do not reach up to them after registration, they can suspend the registration.
+The pricing plans are, therefore, different from that of CKC.
+While the CKC does not charge for the litter, the AKC charges for both the litter and the canines.

 What is CKC?

-CKC or Continental Kennel Club is a dog registry club.
-Only the mother has to be a registered member of CKC whereas the father can have a certificate from any other CKC-recognized organizations.
+CKC, or Continental Kennel Club, is a dog registry club.
+Only the mother has to be a registered member of CKC, whereas the father can have a certificate from any other CKC-recognized organization.

-It was founded in 1991 and due to their large number of recognized breeds, of approximately 450 breeds, is now called the American dog mill.
+It was founded in 1991 and is now called the American dog mill due to its large number of recognized breeds, of approximately 450 breeds.
 Their lenient standards and greater facilities have made it one of the greatest competitors of AKC.

 It leads to inbreeding.
-CKC has faced backlashes saying they do not care about the quality of the breed.
-Their lenient registration has led to the owner’s worries related to the mixing of their dogs with one another.
+CKC has faced backlash, saying they do not care about the quality of the breed.
+Their lenient registration has led to the ownerโs worries about mixing their dogs with one another.

-They usually require 3 photos and one signature for the proof of a new dog’s breed to be registered with the CKC.
+They require 3 photos and one signature for the proof of a new dogโs breed to be registered with the CKC.
 This allows an advantage for the owners to be able to recognize and get back their dog.

 Main Differences Between AKC and CKC

-- AKC stands for American Kennel Club which is the first of its kind dog registry club.
-CKC stands for Continental Kennel Club and is also a dog registry club that was established following the ideas of AKC.
+- AKC stands for American Kennel Club, the first of its kind dog registry club.
+CKC stands for Continental Kennel Club and is also a dog registry club established following the ideas of AKC.

-- AKC was established in the early 1880s and there were no other such clubs until the beginning of the 1900s.
-CKC was only recently established, around the year 1991.
+- AKC was established in the early 1880s, and no other such clubs existed until the beginning of the 1900s.
+CKC was only recently established around the year 1991.

-- AKC has only 150 recognised dog breeds whereas CKC has 450 recognised and registered dog breeds in their club.
+- AKC has only 150 dog breeds, whereas CKC has 450 recognized and registered dog breeds in its club.

-- The charges of AKC are high because they charge for the registration of the canines as well as litters.
-Whereas the charges of CKC are comparatively lesser since they charge for the registration of only the canines.
+- The charges of AKC are high because they charge for the registration of the canines and litter.
+At the same time, the charges of CKC are comparatively lesser since they charge for the registration of only the canines.

 - The registration of the two is also quite different.
-This is because, for AKC registration, both the parents have to be AKC-registered whereas this rule is not seen in CKC.
-Only the mother has to be CKC-registered whereas the father doesn’t need to be, therefore allowing pure and mixed breeds of dogs.
+This is because, for AKC registration, both parents have to be AKC-registered, whereas this rule is not seen in CKC.
+Only the mother has to be CKC-registered, whereas the father doesnโt need to be, allowing pure and mixed breeds of dogs.

 - The rules and standards of AKC are strict and are followed up closely to prevent inbreeding from happening.
-In the case of CKC, their standards are much more lenient and this is the reason for their higher number of recognized breeds.
+In the case of CKC, their standards are much more lenient, which is why they have more recognized breeds.

 - https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0221418